Need to quickly gear up a new 120 in WoW? Here’s how to do it.

-If Timewalking is up, it is the most reliable and efficient in terms of ability to farm higher ilvl gear.
+If Timewalking is up, it’s the most reliable and efficient in terms of ability to farm higher ilvl gear.
 You’re still at the mercy of RNG, however, and Timewalking dungeons can take longer, depending on how well your group remembers mechanics.
-Loot from Timewalking dungeons is 365 ilvl.
-If you get Azerite slot pieces (head, shoulders, chest), they’re straight stats and missing any Azerite Traits, but it’s still a way to boost ilvl to get into higher thresholds.
+Loot from Timewalking dungeons is 395 ilvl.
+If you get Azerite slot pieces (head, shoulders, chest), they’re straight stats and missing any Azerite Traits, but it’s still a way to boost ilvl to get into higher thresholds for other drops

-You can also buy 350 ilvl themed pieces of gear from the Timewalking vendors with Timewarped Badges.
+You can also buy 380 ilvl themed pieces of gear from the Timewalking vendors with Timewarped Badges.
 In addition, you can get a Normal mode raid piece of gear from the cache for completing the weekly quest of five Timewalking dungeons.
-Currently this is 385 ilvl from Battle of Dazar’alor, and will be updated whenever a new raid comes out.
+Currently this is 400 ilvl from The Eternal Palace, and will be updated whenever a new raid comes out.
 Timewalking is available every 3-4 weeks.

 Hopefully this guide helps out any players returning to WoW or anyone leveling alts.
 This is mostly aimed at getting geared quickly to get into LFR.
 After that, it’s just a short step into higher raid modes and Mythic+ keys.

 Blizzard Watch is a safe space for all readers.
 By leaving comments on this site you agree to follow our commenting and community guidelines.